Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 A fear may move from regular to irrational when it impacts your ability to function in your daily life.
 This could mean that you purposely do or avoid things related to your fear of triggers.

 So, if your fear of a spider doesn’t get in the way of your normal life and it’s not something that you organize your life around, it’s likely not a nonrational fear.
-However, if you avoid going to holiday parties with your family because you have a fear of judgment from the people that will be at the event, you may have an irrational fear that should be confronted.
+However, if you avoid going to holiday parties with your family because you have a fear of judgment from the people who will be at the event, you may have an irrational fear that should be confronted.

 The importance of overcoming irrational fears